vijaysharma9/wpjmcl/readme.txt

 = 1.10.0 =
 * Feature - Added setup screen for new installs.
-* Feature - Option to limit the number of resumes a user can post.
+* Feature - Option to limit the number of companies a user can post.
-* Feature - Added recent and featured resume widgets.
+* Feature - Added recent and featured company widgets.
 * Feature - Option to limit the number if skills a user can input.
 * Feature - Limit the number of skills which can be input.
 * Tweak - Added no results template.